 One way of getting around is to make sure the bifacial panels get good direct front side lighting and strong reflected or albedo light on the back of the array.

-Albedo light is measured on a scale of 0 to 1, with 1 being the maximum reflected light in relation to the direct sunlight source.
+Albedo light is measured on a scale of 0 to 1, with 1 being the maximum reflected light with the direct sunlight source.
 Here are the albedo ratings for a couple of common surface materials.

 - Highly reflective roof – 0.6 to 0.7